stayradiated/mintcode/content/projects/rango.md

 A static file CMS for the [Hugo static website engine](http://gohugo.io).

+Features include:

+- Create new markdown files and directories
+- Easily edit content frontmatter
+- Upload images and automatically generate thumbnails
+- Rebuild site using Hugo with a single click

+Tech details:

 - Server written in Go
 - Interface written in Javascript with [React](https://www.npmjs.org/package/react),